Broker License Requirements

 California Broker Exam and License

 To obtain a California real estate broker license, you must first qualify for and pass a written examination.
 Those who pass the examination are provided a license application, which must be submitted to and approved by the California Department of Real Estate (DRE).

-Education and/or Experience: Effective January 1, 2013, broker applicants must have a minimum of two years full-time salesperson’s experience within the last five years, or two years of unlicensed experience, or a four-year degree from an accredited college or university that includes a major or minor in real estate – One or the other.
+Effective January 1, 2013, broker applicants must have a minimum of two years full-time salesperson’s experience within the last five years, or two years of unlicensed experience, or a four-year degree from an accredited college or university that includes a major or minor in real estate.
 Further information on this topic can be found on the DRE website and in our Frequently Asked Questions (FAQs) below.